haolian9/beckon.nvim/readme.md

 * since it's a buffer, you can:
     * have vim modes
     * use motion plugins
-* an impl of vim.ui.select
 * two ui layouts, which equal to fzf --layout={default,reverse}
+* an impl of vim.ui.select: `require'beckon.select'`
+* able to make any buffer fuzzy-pickable: `require'beckon.Beckonize'`

 ## status
 * just works